 Body Scan Meditation

 The body scan meditation is a technique where you bring focused attention to various parts of your body in a sequential manner.
 You might start from the tips of your toes and slowly “scan” your way up to the top of your head, noticing any sensations—such as warmth, tingling, tension, or coolness—without judgment.
 The purpose is not to change these sensations, but simply to acknowledge their presence.
 This practice is highly effective for grounding yourself in the present moment and strengthening the mind-body connection.
+This passive observation distinguishes the body scan from progressive muscle relaxation (PMR), a separate technique where you actively tense and then release muscles to induce physical calm.

 Spiritual Meditation